Everything PR News

-Healthcare reputation in the AI era refers to how artificial intelligence engines ingest, summarize, and persist crisis narratives about hospitals, pharma brands, and medical institutions—often for 18 months or longer—replacing the traditional news-cycle half-life that once allowed negative stories to fade.
-Unlike the old model where bad press disappeared from public view within weeks, AI-powered search and chatbots now surface the same crisis summary to every patient query until corrective content is engineered into high-authority external sources.
+Healthcare reputation in the AI era is how artificial intelligence engines — ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews — ingest, summarize, and persist crisis narratives about hospitals, pharma brands, medtech companies, and medical institutions for twelve to eighteen months after the initial event.
+The traditional news-cycle half-life that once allowed negative stories to fade has been replaced by retrieval persistence: the same crisis summary surfaces to every patient query until corrective content is engineered into the high-authority external sources the engines actually retrieve from.

 Healthcare reputation used to fade.
 Now it persists.